visualize-admin/visualization-tool/README.md

 The project uses [k6](https://k6.io) for load testing.

+### Automation

+There is a dedicated GitHub action that runs the API load tests against https://test.visualize.admin.ch on push to the `main` branch.
+You can investigate the results by going to Actions section in GitHub and checking the summary results.

+It's also possible to run the load tests manually by clicking a `Run workflow` button inside [k6 Load Test (Test)](https://github.com/visualize-admin/visualization-tool/actions/workflows/load-test.yml).

-### Setup
+### Local setup

-In order to run the tests, follow the [documentation](https://k6.io/docs/get-started/installation/) to install `k6` on your machine.
+In order to run the tests locally, follow the [documentation](https://k6.io/docs/get-started/installation/) to install `k6` on your machine.

-The tests are written in TypeScript and need to be compiled to JavaScript before running.
+Some tests are written in TypeScript and need to be compiled to JavaScript before running.
 In order to make the conversion, run

 ```sh
 yarn k6:codegen